asadrajput2/auth-backend/README.md

 This is a simple app built to demonstrate the use of token-based authentication.
-It is built using NodeJS and Express
+It is built using NodeJS and Express.
+The app is deployed with corresponding frontend at [dalcyn.com](https://dalcyn.com).
+The frontend deployed can be found in this repo: [auth-frontend](https://github.com/asadrajput2/auth-frontend)

-# Tech used and their purpose
+# Tech used and its purpose

 1. Node (for backend)
 2. Express (for building the APIs)